Dawn Riley: Sailing career

 In 2007 Riley continued to work in the America's Cup, as the General Manager of the French Team for the America's Cup, Areva Challenge.
-In 2010, Riley became the executive director of the Oakcliff Sailing Center.
-Oakcliff's mission is to improve the sport of sailing in the United States, and it operates out of Oyster Bay, New York with a fleet of nearly fifty racing boats, including the largest collection of Match 40s in the world.
+In 2010, Riley became the executive director of Oakcliff Sailing.
+Oakcliff's mission is to improve the sport of sailing in the United States, and it operates out of Oyster Bay, New York with a fleet of over 100 racing boats, including the largest collection of Match 40s in the world.